2024-25 Title I Family Engagement Guide

 Located at Oakland Beach Elementary School

 The Title I Preschool offers two half-day preschool classes for children who have turned 4 years of age by September 1st of the enrollment year and live in one of the following areas; Oakland Beach, Lippitt, Hoxsie, Norwood, or Scott.
-This program is offered at no cost to parents and also features a three-session parent program component during which parents engage with their children in the classroom as well as separately with each other to discuss common parenting successes and struggles.
+This program is provided free of charge to parents and includes a three-session parent program component.
+During these sessions, parents participate in classroom activities with their children and also have separate discussions with each other about common parenting challenges and achievements.

 preschool flyer